devanshrajpara9189/Cybersecurity-Roadmap/Hands-on-Experience/Zphisher.md

 <img src="images/7.png" width="500">

 ### Step-4:
-When a generated URL is opened in a browser, it can display a page that imitates a legitimate website interface.
+PASTE THE GENERATED URL ON  A BROWSER, When a generated URL is opened in a browser, it can display a page that imitates a legitimate website interface.

 <img src="images/webpage.png" width="500">